StalkR/chrome-boursobank-login/README.md

-Like a lot of banks, [Boursorama][4] decided to ignore actual security and deploy fake security: it gives its customers a weak 8 digit password (with a digit-only username too) then asks you to enter that password on a random virtual keyboard, breaking password managers.
-This extension brings automatic login back, by analyzing the random-but-comparable virtual keyboard images using [Resemble.js][3] and sending the expected input.
+Like a lot of banks, [Boursorama][4] decided to ignore actual security and deploy fake security: it gives its customers a weak 8 digit password (with a digit-only username too) then asks you to enter that password on a random virtual keyboard, breaking standard login autofill by password managers.
+This extension brings login autofill back, by analyzing the random-but-comparable virtual keyboard images using [Resemble.js][3] and pressing the virtual keyboard on your behalf.

 [1]: https://chrome.google.com/webstore/detail/boursorama-login/cfpllbjjlimhggjihfpiipbgmjgnemfm
 [2]: https://github.com/StalkR/chrome-boursorama-login/issues/new